hyperledger/fabric/docs/source/capabilities_concept.md

 **Audience**: Channel administrators, node administrators

 *Note: this is an advanced Fabric concept that is not necessary for new users or application developers to understand.
 However, as channels and networks mature, understanding and managing capabilities becomes vital.
-Furthermore, it is important to recognize that updating capabilties is a different, though often related, process to upgrading nodes.
+Furthermore, it is important to recognize that updating capabilities is a different, though often related, process to upgrading nodes.
 We'll describe this in detail in this topic.*

 Because Fabric is a distributed system that will usually involve multiple organizations, it is possible (and typical) that different versions of Fabric code will exist on different nodes within the network as well as on the channels in that network.
 Fabric allows this --- it is not necessary for every peer and ordering node to be at the same version level.
 In fact, supporting different version levels is what enables rolling upgrades of Fabric nodes.